US Soccer asks court to consolidate discrimination lawsuits

-The U.S. Soccer Federation has asked a court to consolidate a gender discrimination lawsuit filed by players on the women’s national team with an action filed earlier by former goalkeeper Hope Solo.
+The U.S. Soccer Federation has asked that a federal lawsuit filed by current players on the women’s national team alleging gender discrimination be put on hold until a court decides whether it can be consolidated with an action filed earlier by former goalkeeper Hope Solo.

 The 28 members of the current women’s player pool filed their lawsuit earlier this month.
 It accuses the U.S. Soccer Federation of “institutionalized gender discrimination” that includes unequal pay with their counterparts on the men’s national team.